Arcadia (play): Productions

 Arcadia first opened at the Royal National Theatre in London on 13 April 1993, in a production directed by Trevor Nunn with Rufus Sewell as Septimus Hodge, Felicity Kendal as Hannah Jarvis, Bill Nighy as Bernard Nightingale, Emma Fielding as Thomasina Coverly, Allan Mitchell as Jellaby, Derek Hutchinson as Ezra Chater, Sidney Livingstone as Richard Noakes, Harriet Walter as Lady Croom, Graham Sinclair as Captain Brice, Harriet Harrison as Chloe Coverly, Timothy Matthews as Augustus and Gus Coverly and Samuel West as Valentine Coverly.
 It won the 1993 Olivier and Evening Standard Awards for Best Play.

 The first New York production opened in March 1995, at the Vivian Beaumont Theater.
 It was again directed by Trevor Nunn, but with an entirely new cast.
 It starred Billy Crudup as Septimus, Blair Brown as Hannah, Victor Garber as Bernard, Robert Sean Leonard as Valentine and Jennifer Dundas as Thomasina.
 This production was the Broadway debut of Paul Giamatti, who played Ezra Chater.
 The other actors were Lisa Banes (Lady Croom), Richard Clarke (Jellaby), John Griffin (Gus/Augustus), Peter Maloney (Noakes), David Manis (Captain Brice, RN) and Haviland Morris (Chloe).
 This production won the New York Drama Critics' Circle Award, and was nominated for the 1995 Tony Award for Best Play, losing to Terrence McNally's Love!
 Valour!
 Compassion!.

 In December 1996, the first major US regional production was mounted at the Arena Stage in Washington, D.C.

+The French premiere took place on 13 January 1998 at the Théâtre du Vieux-Colombier by the company of the Comédie-Française, directed by Philippe Adrien, with Jean-Pierre Michaël as Septimus, Françoise Gillard as Thomasina, Claude Mathieu as Anna (Hannah), Jean-Baptiste Malartre as Bernard, and Denis Podalydès as Valentin; it was translated by Jean-Marie Besset.

 On 27 May 2009, a London production, directed by David Leveaux, opened at the Duke of York's Theatre starring Dan Stevens (Septimus Hodge), Samantha Bond (Hannah Jarvis), Jessie Cave (Thomasina Coverly), Nancy Carroll (Lady Croom), Trevor Cooper (Richard Noakes), Sam Cox (Jellaby), Lucy Griffiths (Chloë Coverly), Tom Hodgkins (Captain Brice), Hugh Mitchell (Augustus/Gus Coverly), Neil Pearson (Bernard Nightingale), George Potts (Ezra Chater) and Ed Stoppard (Valentine Coverly).
 The production recouped its costs and closed on 12 September 2009.